Johnson County is named for Richard Mentor Johnson, who was the ninth Vice President of the United States.

 Contractor: J M Anderson of Emporia, Kansas.

 Description: The building faces east and is a two story Warrensburg sandstone structure.
-The building is 84 feet by 104 feet.
-The east front has a projecting center section rising to a peak with archway at the entrance and three arched windows on the second story.
+The building is located on the landscaped grounds of the Courthouse Square in the center of Warrensburg.
+The building is 84 feet by 104 feet and has a raised basement.
+The east front has a projecting centre section rising to a peak with archway at the entrance and three arched windows on the second story.
 Each corner has a large square stone tower with domed roof.
 On the center of the roof is a square stone clock tower with dome.
 Atop the dome is a statue of Justice.
-The building is located on Courthouse Square.

 See: National Register of Historic Places – Johnson County Courthouse